intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 ### Validation

-It is recommended to ensure that all integration test are working on your machine before running experiment.
+It is recommended to ensure that all integration tests are working on your machine before running experiment.
 After following the steps in the [Swan installation guide](../docs/install.md), run:

 ```bash